jabsatz/jabs-website/content/blog/programming-paradigms/index.md

 1. Nothing from outside the function is changed when it is called (this is denominated a **side effect**)
 2. The returned value is always the same when the the same input is passed

-The first rule can be a bit weird to those who have never heard of this style of coding,
+The first rule can be a bit weird to those who have never heard of this style of coding, but it's basically a measure to ensure that our functions don't ripple through the whole program creating unexpected variable changes.

+It's simple enough to apply this in most cases, but certain actions become quite hard, like dealing with I/O or other external events that require interacting with remote hosts, for example.
+This leads to [extremely intrincated design patterns](<https://en.wikipedia.org/wiki/Monad_(functional_programming)>) if you're trying to keep your program as a purely functional application.

 The second rule seems pretty simple, our function `prepareEntree()` should always return the same entree.
 We could pass it some variables if we wanted to get different results sometimes, for example `prepareEntree("salad")` would always return a salad while `prepareEntree("soup")` would always return soup.

 However it can get hard when we start dealing with things like time or random values, since `Date.now()` or `Math.random()` are not pure functions.
 There are some purely functional languages like Haskell that make some pretty weird solutions to this, but it is beyond the scope of this article.

-The way this is achieved is by declaring new variables at each step:
+A common part of a functional program could look like this:

 ```js
 function createArrayFromZeroToN(n) {